Translate

 • Bed Frame

-• Headboard.
-Be careful here - do not use one sheet of paper to make a headboard.
+• Be careful here - do not use one sheet of paper to make a headboard.
 Make a shape with height, width and depth or use multiple shapes.

 • At least one pillow